Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Mathematical analysis of , ,

 Regarding existence and uniqueness proofs, they go along the lines of Theorem \ref{T1} and Theorem \ref{T-uniqueness}.
 The proof of Theorem \ref{T1} for the problem \eqref{che}, \eqref{ic}, \eqref{dirichlet} is completely the same as the one for \eqref{che}, \eqref{ic}, \eqref{bc}.

-We also note that in the uniqueness proof, it is enough to replace the convolutions $u^\eps$ and $v^\eps$ appearing there by the $N$-dimensional approximations of the (admissible in the sense of Definition \ref{def-admissibility-D}) solutions $u$ and $v$ of the form \eqref{span} and then to let the approximation parameter $N$ tend to infinity.
+We also note that in the uniqueness proof, it is enough to replace the convolutions $u^\eps$ and $v^\eps$ appearing there by $N$-dimensional approximations of the entropy solutions $u$ and $v$ of the form \eqref{span} and then to let the approximation parameter $N$ tend to infinity.